GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 <p class="color-secondary-text type--caption">Posted on <time>August 11, 2023</time></p>

 A requirement for Manifest V3 is that extensions may no longer use remotely-hosted code.
-Although this has been [part of our migration guide](/docs/extensions/migrating/improve-security/#remove-remote-code) from the beginning, we thought it was worth improving the guidance around this issue.
-An [addition to the migration gude]() provides more information, describing what's still possible in Manifest V3 and provide more inforamtion on strategies for upgrading.
+We want to improve the guidance around this issue, and have made [additions to the migration guide](docs/extensions/migrating/improve-security/) to provide more information, describing what's still possible in Manifest V3 and more information on strategies for upgrading.

 There is a related addition to the [Troubleshooting Chrome Web Store violations](/docs/webstore/troubleshooting/).
 A new section describes common reasons that extensions with remotely-hosted code are rejected.